About Greg Fahy, Ph.D.

 Hailing from California, Dr. Fahy holds a Bachelor of Science degree in Biology from the University of California at Irvine and a Ph.D. from the Medical College of Georgia in Augusta.
 Dr. Fahy used to be the Head of the Tissue Cryopreservation Section of the Transfusion and Cryopreservation Research Program for the U.S. Naval Medical Research Institute in Bethesda, Maryland, where he developed the original concept of ice blocking agents.

 With over 30 years of experience in cryobiology, Dr. Fahy is considered a world expert in organ cryopreservation by vitrification.
 He introduced the modern successful approach to vitrification for the cryopreservation process to cryobiology, and also managed to prove that restoration of organ function after cryopreservation is possible.
+He was awarded the Society for Cryobiology’s Luyet Medal in 2016 and in 2009, he showed indefinite survival of rabbit kidney transplanted after cooling to -130° Celsius.
+He led the 21CM team as the co-winner of the Small Mammal Brain Preservation Prize and is the 2018 winner of the Large Mammal Brain Preservation Prize.

 Dr. Fahy is also a biogerontologist and is the originator and Editor-in-Chief of The Future of Aging: Pathways to Human Life Extension, a multi-authored book about the future of biogerontology.